 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
-If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+If the use is not supported by any of these references, then our plan cannot cover its "off-label use."

 Also, by law, the categories of drugs listed below are not covered by Medicare.
 However, some of these drugs may be covered for you under your AHCCCS (Medicaid) drug coverage.
-To find out what drugs may be covered for you under your AHCCCS (Medicaid) benefits please refer to your Health Choice Arizona or other AHCCCS (Medicaid) formulary.
-The Health Choice Arizona formulary can be found at www.healthchoiceaz.com or call Member Services for information (phone numbers are on the back cover of this booklet).
+To find out what drugs may be covered for you under your AHCCCS (Medicaid) benefits please refer to your Health Choice Arizona (HCA) or other AHCCCS (Medicaid) formulary.
+To receive a copy of the Health Choice Arizona Formulary, call member services (phone numbers are on the back cover of this booklet).